Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: Lightning review: T-duality

+One of the key realizations has been that T-dualities can not only change the topology of a space, but also map a geometric T-background into a much more general object.
+These are usually called non-geometric backgrounds, and there are essentially two types or levels of these backgrounds: T-folds and $R$-spaces.
+Studying these in detail usually requires generalized geometry or even double field theory.
+For introductory reviews, see e.g.~\cite{Plauschinn:2018wbo,Szabo:2018hhh}.

-\paragraph{Non-geometric backgrounds.} If local descriptions of a T-background are glued together with elements of the geometric subgroup of the T-duality group, then we have a geometric T-background.
-T-folds\footnote{also called monodrofolds in~\cite{Hellerman:2002ax}; see also references therein for earlier suggestions for extending the monodromy group}~\cite{Hull:2004in,Hull:2006va,Belov:2007qj} are T-backgrounds, most importantly torus fibrations with $B$-field, that are locally geometric, but whose local descriptions are glued together by general elements of the T-duality group, i.e.~$\sfGO(n,n;\IZ)$ for torus fibrations.
+\paragraph{T-folds.} T-folds\footnote{also called monodrofolds in~\cite{Hellerman:2002ax}; see also references therein for earlier suggestions for extending the monodromy group}~\cite{Hull:2004in,Hull:2006va,Belov:2007qj} are T-backgrounds, most importantly torus fibrations with $B$-field, that are locally geometric, but whose local data in the form of metric and $B$-field are glued together by general elements of the T-duality group~$\sfGO(n,n;\IZ)$.
 Therefore, T-folds always have a global double geometry~\cite{Hull:2006va}.
-Because some T-folds arise as T-duals of geometric T-backgrounds, it is clear that string theory is well-defined on these and, in particular, that they have to be included in the space of possible string backgrounds.
+Because some T-folds arise as T-duals of geometric T-backgrounds, it is natural to propose that string theory is well-defined on these and, in particular, that they have to be included in the space of possible string backgrounds.
 There is, in fact, a constrained sigma model description of certain T-fold backgrounds~\cite{Hull:2004in}.
 We also note that a higher geometric local model of T-folds was given in~\cite{Fiorenza:2016oki}.

-A further generalization are the so-called $R$-spaces \cite{Shelton:2005cf,Wecht:2007wu} which do not even locally admit a geometric description.

-\paragraph{Vanishing Dixmier--Douady class.} In the case in which the Dixmier--Douady class of the gerbe vanishes, and, as a consequence, the Kalb--Ramond $B$-field is globally defined, we can combine it with the metric $g$ into the tensor $\caE\coloneqq g+B$; under an element $g\in \sfGO(n,n;\IZ)$ of the form~\eqref{eq:g-parameterization}, $\caE$ transforms in the Möbius-like, non-linear fashion

-For the factorized dualities $T_k$, this transformation reproduces the Buscher rules~\cite{Buscher:1987sk,Buscher:1987qj} for the transformations of the metric and $B$-field along a circle direction.